-Canadian Pacific (CP) and Kansas City Southern (KCS) are inching toward 400 supporters of their planned combination, “CPKC.”
+Canadian Pacific (CP) and Kansas City Southern (KCS) have announced that more than 405 customers and stakeholders are backing their planned combination, “CPKC.”

 STB must approve the combination, which was announced March 21 and is also subject to CP and KCS shareholder approvals and other customary closing conditions.
 The STB review is expected to be complete by mid-2022, CP and KCS said.

 “Many of these supporters requested the STB to review the transaction as swiftly as possible,” the merger partners said.
 “They expect the combination would, among other benefits, invigorate transportation competition, expand access to existing and growing markets, and provide new service offerings that would improve transit times and reliability.”

 CP and KCS together, joining in Kansas City, Mo., would connect customers via single-network transportation offerings between points on CP’s system throughout Canada, the U.S. Midwest, and the U.S. Northeast, and points on KCS’ system throughout Mexico and the South Central U.S. The merger partners noted that their combination is “expected to provide an enhanced competitive alternative to existing rail service providers and is expected to result in improved service to customers of all sizes.
 Grain, automotive, auto-parts, energy, intermodal and other shippers would benefit from the increased efficiency and simplicity of the combined network, which is expected to spur greater rail-to-rail competition and support customers in growing their rail volumes.
 The single integrated rail system would also connect premier ports on the U.S. Gulf, Atlantic and Pacific coasts with key overseas markets.”